mellassidhia/HealthCareDapp/README.md

 ## Project Structure

-/src
+- **/src**: Contains all the source code for the application.
-├── components
+  - **/components**: This directory holds the React components used in the application.
-│   └── Healthcare.js       # Main React component
+    - `Healthcare.js`: The main React component that encapsulates the core functionality of the DApp.
-├── styles
+  - **/styles**: This directory contains the CSS files for styling the application.
-│   └── App.css             # Styling for the DApp
+    - `App.css`: The main stylesheet for the DApp.
-├── App.js                  # Entry point for the app
+  - `App.js`: The main entry point for the application, where the app is initialized and routed.
-└── index.js                # Renders the React app
+  - `index.js`: The file responsible for rendering the React app into the DOM.

 ## Smart Contract